shinsenter/php/src/servers/fpm-apache/README.md

 🌏 (PHP) Production-ready Ubuntu + PHP-FPM + [Apache2](https://httpd.apache.org) Docker images with plenty of common and useful extensions for your PHP applications.
 These images are actively maintained.

-You can also easily [add more PHP modules](#enabling-or-disabling-php-modules) or [customize your Docker image](#customize-docker-image).
+> With these Docker images, you can easily [add more PHP modules](#enabling-or-disabling-php-modules) or [customize your Docker image](#customize-docker-image) to fit your specific needs.

-> There are many guide about configuring Apache2 with PHP-FPM, but many of them are incomplete or contain security issues.
-More information can be found at their [official website](https://cwiki.apache.org/confluence/display/httpd/PHP-FPM).
+> We also provide an easy and secure way to configure Apache2 with PHP-FPM, eliminating the hassle and potential security issues that come with other guides and tutorials.

-> 💡 To ensure that the image size is always compact and suitable for many different existing projects, the source code of the framework is not included in the container.
-The download size is under 100MB.
+> 💡 Streamline your project workflow and save storage space with our compact and versatile Docker images, boasting a lightweight download size of under 100MB without sacrificing on functionality.

 ## Usage